What are Design Research Types and Applications?

 The second aspect of the design research is the research in the design practice itself, which is usually conducted by academics who investigate the design practice and how designers generate their ideas.
 It is a pure academic investigation that aims to build understanding of the design practice, identify its characteristics, and which route is most effective in the practice.

-In the inductive (Figure 6 – part a) premise, we know “What” elements we have, and the “Result” we need to reach, but we don’t know the how we can reach the result.
+In the inductive (Figure 6 – part a) premise, we know “What” elements we have and the “Result” we need to reach, but we don’t know how we can reach the result.
 Deductive ( (Figure 6 – part b)) involves understanding the “what” in a given situation, which refers to the relevant players we need to focus on.
 It also involves understanding the “how,” which pertains to how these elements will interact and behave together.
 By grasping both aspects, we can make accurate predictions about the outcomes.
 For example, if we have knowledge about the presence of stars in the sky and possess an understanding of the governing laws of their motion, we can confidently predict the precise location of a star at a specific time.

 Research Through Design

 In the final type of design research, design is used as a tool for research., a vehicle for research to answer questions.
 Think of design in this case as an equipment for researchers to collect data, which is the ultimate goal of the practice.
-For example, Fitbit has been used to collect vital data about employees and military personal in order to monitor their health during the daily practice.
+For example, Fitbit has been used to collect vital data about employees and military personnel in order to monitor their health during daily practice.
 These data are then used to optimise their practice and improve the diet provided for them.

 Conclusion